The Oral-B Pro 2000 is the number one, best-ever selling electric toothbrush.

 To get the best results from brushing you should spend the same amount of time on each of the four sections of the mouth, top right, top left, bottom right and bottom left.
 This ensures that all areas of the mouth get a consistent cleaning time.

-Almost all modern brushes now incorporate a timer that lets you know when the full two minutes brushing time is up.
+Almost all modern toothbrushes now incorporate a timer that lets you know when the full two minutes brushing time is up.
 More sophisticated timers known as Quadrant timers take your brushing effectiveness to the next level by breaking down the two minutes into four, 30 second signals.
 Just brush each quadrant until you get the signal to move onto the next section of your teeth.

 The time spent on brushing teeth is reported to be just 46 seconds on average; that’s not nearly enough to do the job thoroughly.
 Most people tend to rush things when brushing so a timer really keeps you focused on brushing for the correct amount of time.

-In the Pro 2000 model, the timer it works by producing a short stuttering sound you can hear and feel after each 30 seconds, when your two minutes are up the brush emits a longer stutter.
+In the Oral-B Pro 2000 model, the timer it works by producing a short stuttering sound you can hear and feel after each 30 seconds, when your two minutes are up the brush emits a longer stutter.

 Charging the brush